nasqueron/docker-phabricator/README.md

 If you don't want to separate static files and main app domains, you can omit PHABRICATOR_ALT_FILE_DOMAIN.

-3. If you wish an Aphlict notification server:
+Step 4.
+If you wish an Aphlict notification server:

 ```
 docker pull nasqueron/aphlict